DIY Valentine hearts made from any craft supplies, for free!

 Cardboard heart templates are thin and light, making them easy to glue craft supplies onto.

-Nice thing about cardboard is, it’s light, yet sturdy.
-The treatments will bulk up your hearts some so you want something stable enough to do the job without adding more weight.
+Your chosen added embellishments will bulk up your hearts, so you want something stable enough to do the job without adding more weight if possible.
+This does the trick beautifully.

-Glue string, buttons, burlap and dried hydrangeas to the cardboard valentine templates.
+Glue string, buttons, burlap and dried hydrangeas to the cardboard valentine templates to create these Valentine's Day crafts

 Tips on gluing bark to a valentine heart for Valentine's Day.